-The Blackmagic ATEM mixer can handle the chroma-keying process very well and makes the process very simple.
+The Blackmagic ATEM mini can handle the chroma-keying process very well and makes the process very simple.
 In reality, it’s just a matter of pressing the right keys and knowing when to press those keys.
 While there’s a little more to it than that, there really isn’t much more to it because Blackmagic makes it very simple even for non-techies.
 What will happen is simple: the presenter stands in front of a green or blue background, and the person in charge of the chroma-key process removes that particular color then combines it with another image.
-Thanks to the ATEM switchers now on the market, you get multiple keyers that allow you to combine multiple chroma key elements in real time.
+Thanks to the ATEM switchers now on the market, you get multiple keyers that allow you to combine multiple chroma key elements in real-time.
 This includes live, graphic, and prerecorded elements as well, and you can do all of this at the same time.

 How Does it Work?

 For the purpose of this example, we’ll use the ATEM Mini Extreme to describe the chroma-key process, although all of the mini switchers like the atem mini pro chroma key can handle this process.
 With the Mini Extreme, you get four upstream chroma keyers, which means you can set up a total of four cameras and each one can get a keyer.
 The Mini Extreme actually gives you a total of eight inputs – four for the cameras and the other four that you can connect to a virtual set computer to use the rendered backgrounds.